-YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Provide ACC Once funding is Consider offering Update inventory Update any Develop Consider Determine annual of City-owned existing photomade available, tours of the City's members tours of collections collections costs associated public art, including documentation City-owned art to hire consultant to intake forms collection to raise management with maintaining quality images, of City-owned familiarize them perform condition that allow newly software.
-Perhaps Fargo's public art awareness of location, and artworks, and with the collection reports for each commissioned an NDSU student collection and the work being work to be include in annual artist information. related data. and their work in Farqo's intern would be done to conserve Obtain 2-3 bids condition.
-Submit collection.
+YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Provide ACC Once funding is Consider offering Update inventory Update any Develop Consider Determine annual existing photomade available, tours of the City's of city-owned members tours of collections collections costs associated public art, including documentation hire consultant to intake forms collection to raise city-owned art to management with maintaining of City-owned familiarize them perform condition that allow newly software.
+Perhaps Fargo's public art awareness of quality images, location, and artworks, and with the collection reports for each commissioned an NDSU student collection and the work being work to be include in annual artist information. related data. and their work in Fargo's intern would be done to conserve Obtain 2-3 bids collection.
 Prepare budgets.
 This can the art.
-This will Consider entering entered in the ideal to help with this effort. data in the online report to City include software also help raise from conservators conservation and City's database PublicArtArchive.
-Commission for database, as to produce repair proposal as and periodically awareness and condition reports org, a free service. part of City budget regarding monitored and well as vendor appreciation for any work more maintenance work maintained. fees for repairs request. amongst than 20 years old, needed over next or conservation community or newer works three years and efforts. members and needing care. cost estimates for visitors.
+This will Consider entering condition.
+Submit entered in the ideal to help with this effort. data in the online report to City include software also help raise from conservators conservation and City's database PublicArtArchive.
+Commission for database, as to produce repair proposal as and periodically awareness and condition reports org, a free service. part of city budget regarding monitored and well as vendor appreciation for any work more maintenance work maintained. fees for repairs request. amongst than 20 years old, needed over next or conservation community or newer works three years and efforts. members and needing care. cost estimates for visitors.
 Use responses to same. prepare request for funding in Year